 - Blood clots

 - Wound, bladder, lung or heart valve infections

 - Reduced kidney function

 Heart valve replacement surgery offers exceptional results & gives satisfying results to most of the patients.
 Patients who undergo this procedure can smoothly return to normal schedule following operation.
-Quality of life also enhances because they no longer have trouble breathing, palpitations or fainting spells.
-Rate of success of heart valve surgery is very high.
+The quality of life also enhances because they no longer have trouble breathing, palpitations or fainting spells.
+The rate of success of heart valve surgery is very high.
 This surgery can relieve patient’s symptoms & prolong life.
 Patients must, however, follow guidelines of operating surgeons in order to enjoy good health after heart valve replacement surgery.